elenacicada/evoelena_website/content/post/getting-started/index.md

 ---
-title: Traits and hidden states: how avoidance of selfing is associated with rates of diversification across mating and sexual systems
+title: "Traits and hidden states: how avoidance of selfing is associated with rates of diversification across mating and sexual systems"
 subtitle: A preprint of some of my dissertation work with state-dependent speciation-extinction models

 # Summary for listings and search engines